UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

     ]
 ```
 ### Step 3: Adding a command factory function
-To integrate the commands in a more pythonic style, we create command factories which are functions that take in a specific commands parameters and return the generated `CmdMsg` class.
+To integrate the commands in a more pythonic style, we create command factories which are functions that take in specific commands parameters and return the generated `CmdMsg` class.
 Note, `CmdMsg` is the python equivalent of the `cmd_msg_t` class on the c-side.

 1. Locate the command block header (the big rectangles of hashtags with text in the middle) and locate the one that says "Command Pack and Unpack Implementations".
 Right before that block we can start creating the command factory function as seen in the code snippet below.
-Be sure to replace `cmd_name` with the name of the command your creating the factory for and update the doc string accordingly (refer to the main README for docstring style).
+Be sure to replace `cmd_name` with the name of the command your creating the factory for and update the doc string accordingly (refer to the main `README.md` for docstring style).
 ```python
 def create_cmd_name(unixtime_of_execution: int | None = None) -> CmdMsg:
     """